JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 TransitionsInTimeseries.jl wraps this typical workflow into a simple, extendable, and modular API that researchers can use with little effort.
 In addition, it allows performing the same analysis for several indicators / change metrics in one go.

-The interface is simple, and directly parallelizes the [Workflow](@ref) as follows:

-1. Create an instance of [`IndicatorsConfig`](@ref), that dictates which indicators will be used, and over what sliding window.
-2. Create an instance of [`SignificanceConfig`](@ref), that dictates what change metrics, surrogate types, and sliding window will be used to quantify a significant change of the indicators.
-3. Along with the input timeseries `x` these three are plugged into [`indicators_analysis`](@ref).
-4. The output, which is an [`IndicatorsResults`](@ref), can be used to visualize the results.

-The following blocks apply this process, and visualize it, for the examples we used in the educational part of the tutorial.
-First we load, and do the necessary pre-processing, to get input data:
+The interface is simple, and directly parallelizes the [Workflow](@ref).
+It is based on the creation of a [`TransitionsSurrogatesConfig`](@ref), which contains a list of indicators, and corresponding metrics, to use for doing the above analysis.
+It also specifies what kind of surrogates to generate.

+The following blocks illustrate how the above extensive example is re-created in TransitionsInTimeseries.jl

 ```@example MAIN
 using TransitionsInTimeseries, CairoMakie

 t, x_linear, x_nlinear = load_linear_vs_doublewell()

-x_nl_fluct = diff(x_nlinear)
+input = x_nl_fluct = diff(x_nlinear)
 tfluct = t[2:end]

 fig, ax = lines(tfluct, x_nl_fluct)